Learning One Representation to Optimize All Rewards: Introduction

 \cite{borsa2018universal} learn optimal policies for all rewards that are linear combinations of a finite number of feature functions provided in advance by the user.
 This limits applications: e.g., goal-oriented tasks would require one feature per goal state, thus using infinitely many features in continuous spaces.
 We reuse a policy parameterization from \cite{borsa2018universal}, but introduce a novel representation with better properties, based on state occupancy prediction instead of expected featurizations.
 We use theoretical advances on successor state learning from \cite{successorstates}.
 We obtain the following.

 \begin{compactenum}[ \textbullet] \item We prove the existence of a learnable ``summary'' of a reward-free discrete or continuous MDP, that provides an explicit formula for optimal policies for any reward specified later.
-This takes the form of a pair of representations $F\from S\times A\times Z\to Z$ and $B\from S\times A\to Z$ from state-actions into a representation space $Z\simeq \R^d$, with policies $\pi_z(s)\deq \argmax_a \transp{F(s,a,z)}z$ .
+This takes the form of a pair of representations $F\from S\times A\times Z\to Z$ and $B\from S\times A\to Z$ from state-actions into a representation space $Z\simeq \R^d$, with policies $\pi_z(s)\deq \argmax_a \transp{F(s,a,z)}z$.
 Once a reward is specified, a value of $z$ is computed from reward values and $B$; then $\pi_z$ is used.
 Rewards may be specified either explicitly as a function, or as target states, or by samples as in usual RL setups.

-\item We provide a well-principled unsupervised loss for $F$ and $B$: if training is perfect, then the policies are provably optimal for all rewards (Theorem~\ref{thm:main}). \option{In finite spaces, perfect training is possible with large enough dimension $d$ (Proposition~\ref{prop:existence}).} With imperfect training, sub-optimality is proportional to the training error (Theorem~\ref{thm:approx}).
+\item We provide a well-principled unsupervised loss for $F$ and $B$.
+If FB training is perfect, then the policies are provably optimal for all rewards (Theorem~\ref{thm:main}).
+With imperfect training, sub-optimality is proportional to the FB training error (Theorems~\ref{thm:approx}--\ref{thm:pointwiseapprox}). \option{In finite spaces, perfect training is possible with large enough dimension $d$ (Proposition~\ref{prop:existence}).}

+Explicitly, $F$ and $B$ are trained so that $\transp{F(s,a,z)}B(s',a')$ approximates the long-term probability to reach $s'$ from $s$ if following $\pi_z$.
+This is akin to a model of the environment, without synthesizing state trajectories.

-\item We provide a TD-like algorithm to train $F$ and $B$ to minimize this loss, with function approximation, adapted from recent methods for successor states \cite{successorstates}.
+\item We provide a TD-like algorithm to train $F$ and $B$ for this unsupervised loss, with function approximation, adapted from recent methods for successor states \cite{successorstates}.
+No sparse rewards are used: every transition reaches some state $s'$, so every step is exploited.
 As usual with TD, learning seeks a fixed point but the loss itself is not observable.

 \item We prove viability of the method on several environments from mazes to pixel-based MsPacman and a virtual robotic arm.
-For single-state rewards (learning to reach arbitrary states), we compare this method to goal-oriented methods such as HER.
+For single-state rewards (learning to reach arbitrary states), we provide quantitative comparisons with goal-oriented methods such as HER.
 (Our method is not a substitute for HER: in principle they could be combined, with HER improving replay buffer management for our method.)
 For more general rewards, which cannot be tackled a posteriori by trained goal-oriented models, we provide qualitative examples.

 \item We also illustrate qualitatively the sub-optimalities (long-range behavior is preserved but local blurring of rewards occurs) and the representations learned. \end{compactenum}